DrkWithT/Cask_Language/docs/grammar.md

 # Cask Grammar

 ## Notes:
+ - Comments are multi-line by default.
+    - Delimited by `'#'`.
  - `agg` means a data structure wrapping one or more typed attributes.
 This will be like a C `struct`.
  - Math operators: `+, -, *, /`
  - Equality, comparison operators: `==, !=, >, >=, <, <=`